Category Archives: Romantic Drama

 Grade: A-

-Camelot (1967) is an adaptation of the well-known Broadway spectacle that explores the creation of the Knights of the Roundtable.
-It’s medieval times, and King Arthur is the main character.
+Camelot (1967) is an adaptation of the well-known Broadway spectacle that explores the creation of the Knights of the Round Table.
+It’s the Middle Ages, and King Arthur is the main character.

-Unfortunately, original stage stars Richard Burton and Julie Andrews declined to participate.
-Still, their replacements, Richard Burton and Vanessa Redgrave are more than adequate in their prominent roles.
+Unfortunately, the original stars of the stage, Richard Burton and Julie Andrews, declined to participate.
+Still, their replacements, Richard Burton and Vanessa Redgrave, are more than adequate in their prominent roles.

 The setting and experience are pure magic, not only because of the far-removed time.
 The Shakespearean elements are strong as royalty and entitlement mesh with scheming, jealousy, and dangerous romance.